MuhtasimTanmoy/notebook/open source study/ejabberd.md

 - Manage subscription
 - Manage affiliation

-- A core router for high level use case implementation
+- A core router for high-level use case implementation
-- Plugins to handle nodes, subscriptions, items at lower level and interfacing with database
+- Plugins to handle nodes, subscriptions, items at a lower level and interfacing with the database
 - NodeTree Plugin
     - Handles storage and organization of PubSub nodes
     - get create delete node